 Nestled in the rolling Drumlins of County Down, you can spot the arched, pot-bellied barns where livestock are kept to 'Winter Out' the colder months.

-While before I would have dismissed these barns as solely man-made utilitarian eyesores that collide with the natural landscape, I discovered a beauty in their various forms, which I now recognize is unlimited.
-No two barns are the same.
+I discovered beauty in the various forms of the barns, nestled in the Landscape.
+If you take the time to notice, you soon realise that no two barns are the same.
 The more I got to know these buildings, I could see them more and more as Modernist, Brutalist architecture.
 Their arched design is also unique to Ireland.

 Wintering Out also shares the name with the collection of poetry by Seamus Heaney.
 While reflecting on the harshness of one of the toughest times in Northern Ireland's history...

 "If we can winter this one out,